MSP INSTRUCTOR PILOT

-Experience: Completion of 2600 helicopter flight hours as an FAA certificated pilot.
+Experience: Completion of 2600 helicopter flight hours as a FAA licensed pilot.

-Note: Applicants may substitute U.S. Armed Forces military service experience as a commissioned officer in Naval Aviation Pilot classifications or Rotary Wing Aviator, Pilot, or Pilots/Naval Flight Officers specialty codes in the Piloting field of work on a year-for-year basis for the required experience.
-Applicants may be able to substitute verified portions of flight hours recorded via the International Civil Aviation Organization for the required experience.
+Note: Candidates may substitute U.S. Armed Forces military service experience as a non-commissioned officer in Naval Aviation Pilot classifications or Rotary Wing Aviator, Pilot, or Pilots/Naval Flight Officers specialty codes in the Piloting field of work on a year-for-year basis for the required experience.

 DESIRED OR PREFERRED QUALIFICATIONS